 Here is our short film of the Arts on Call project created by the very talented Dan Martin.
 We are sure it will make you smile!

-We are excited to be starting the third phase of our outdoor dance and music performances across Devon, and continue to bring colour and joy to people as we start to head into the colder months.
-We are visiting care homes, residential streets and individuals between October and December.
-If you know someone who would love a visit from our artists or a relative or friends in a care home you would like us to perform fo please get in touch.
-We are currently delivering the project in Northwest Devon, West Devon, South Hams and Torbay, between October and December.
+We are excited to be delivering the forth and final phase of our outdoor dance and music performances in Devon, this time across the Torbay area, and continue to bring colour and joy to people as we go through the colder months.
+We are visiting care homes, residential streets and individuals between January and February.
+If you know someone who would love a visit from our artists or a relative or friends in a care home you would like us to perform for please get in touch via firstname.lastname@example.org.
+The dates we currently have available are:

 We have released our 9 Arts On Call audio episodes!
 You can listen and join in with the guided movement whenever you like, just click the image below to go to our Sound Cloud playlist.
 Share them with friends and family to get them moving in their homes.
 Listen out for them on local radio stations across Devon throughout the summer too!

-We have now finished our in-person delivery for Arts on Call, performing to care home and assisted living settings all over Devon as well as reaching individuals outside their homes, in streets and parks.
-Our ‘on call’ service allowed us to reach those who have been isolating and wanted an uplifting visit or gifted a visit from us by their friends and families!
+We have now finished phases 1, 2 & 3 of our in-person delivery for Arts on Call, performing to care home and assisted living settings all over Devon as well as reaching individuals outside their homes, in streets and parks.
+Our ‘on call’ service allowed us to reach those who have been isolating and would benefit from an uplifting visit or gifted a visit from us by their friends and families!
 We are delighted to have made a difference and brought a smile to people’s faces during this difficult time.

 “This afternoon’s session with Dance in Devon epitomised the power of Community Arts.
 A quality art experience; Rosies graceful dance was a joy to witness, a shared experience with a small group, accessibility and covid secure enjoyment of the art – these vulnerable people do not go to places putting on performances even where they are permitted.”